-Go beyond the basics of Microsoft Flow.
+Go beyond the basics of Power Automate.
 Ramp up your skills in this 2 day, in-depth class, taught by Microsoft MVP, Laura Rogers.
 This is not a beginner class.
 A basic knowledge of the Flow interface and concepts, is necessary.
 There are 30 seats in this live class.

 Module 1: Flow Editing Interface